Accessing Adastra

 Warning

-If your code has, all along its life, relied on non standard, vendor specific extensions, you may have issues using the Cray fortran compiler who tends to be stricter.
+If your code has, all along its life, relied on non standard, vendor specific extensions, you may have issues using an other compiler.

-For example, say you wish to use the Cray compiler to compile CPU or GPU code, introduce the CCE toolchain this way:
+For example, say you wish to use the Cray compiler to compile CPU or GPU code, introduce CCE this way:

 $ module load PrgEnv-cray

-Say you want to use the Cray compiler to compile Fortran sources and use the AMD compiler for C and C++ sources, introduce the CCE and ROCm toolchains this way:
+Say you want to use the Cray compiler to compile Fortran sources and use the AMD compiler for C and C++ sources, introduce CCE and ROCm this way:

 $ module load PrgEnv-cray-amd

-Say you want to use the AMD compiler to compile CPU or GPU code, introduce the ROCm toolchain this way:
+Say you want to use the AMD compiler to compile CPU or GPU code, introduce the ROCm stack this way:

 $ module load PrgEnv-amd

-Say you want to use the Cray compiler to compile CPU or GPU code and also have access to the ROCm tools and libraries, introduce the CCE and ROCm tooling this way:
+Say you want to use the Cray compiler to compile CPU or GPU code and also have access to the ROCm tools and libraries, introduce CCE and ROCm this way:

 $ module load PrgEnv-cray amd-mixed